A strong web application architecture is the foundation of every successful mobile app.

 5. Progressive Web Application

-Microservices is one of the most popular widely-applicable approaches to building scalable web applications.
+Microservices are one of the most popular widely-applicable approaches to building scalable web applications.
 Also, Java is another popular enterprise web application architecture.

-It is imperative to have a good web application architecture because it is the blueprint for supporting future growth and meet changing business requirements.
+It is imperative to have a good web application architecture because it is the blueprint for supporting future growth and meeting changing business requirements.